delphicventurescode/delphicventurescode.github.io/_posts/2025-07-18-launch-of-delphic-ventures-la-gxoja-blog.md

 tags: [announcement, startup]
 ---

-We are excited to announce the launch of Delphic Ventures' La Gxoja Blog — a new chapter in innovation and investment.
+We are excited to announce the launch of Delphic Ventures' La Gxoja Blog — it introduces, among other things, a new Philosophy that I have developed.